jethrokuan/blog/content/posts/how_to_take_smart_notes_org.md

 ### Project Notes {#project-notes}

-Project notes are basically everything else, although I encourage you to read up about the [PARA method](https://praxis.fortelabs.co/the-p-a-r-a-method-a-universal-system-for-organizing-digital-information-75a9da8bfb37/) as these do serve as useful file-tags.
-Here are some examples of items that get their own project
+Project notes are basically everything else.
+Here are some examples of items that get their own project note:
-note:

 -   a talk (e.g. [Emacs Should Be Emacs Lisp - Tom Tromey](https://braindump.jethro.dev/talks/emacs%5Fshould%5Fbe%5Femacs%5Flisp/))
 -   a book (e.g. [Are We Smart Enough to Know How Smart Animals Are?](https://braindump.jethro.dev/books/are%5Fwe%5Fsmart%5Fenough%5Fto%5Fknow%5Fhow%5Fsmart%5Fanimals%5Fare/))